msdickinson/blog/content/posts/Roller Coaster Design Decisions (Part 2).md

 ## Conclusion

-After careful thought on multiple system designs a plan emerged that fits well for the user stories and coding principles.
+After careful thought on multiple system designs a plan emerged that fits well for the user stories and principles.
 Next walking though implementation decisions with SOILD using dependency injection.
-Considerations with unit and integration testing were reviewed.
+Considerations with unit testing were reviewed.
 Then creating a general guideline for APIS using N-Tier, proxies, and SQL Scripts.
 Finally looking thought request flows and prototyping to find cross cutting concerns.

 These considerations have help set the table to hit the ground running with a clear high-level plan.
 I have heard that designing to early can cause over architecture instead of growing it as you need it.
 I have found that by the time it’s a major problem it can be a massive effort and level of risk to change it.
-Even if it’s a moderate effort explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.
+Explaining to your boss that you need take a few days, weeks, months to rewrite code for maintenance is an uphill battle.